Battle of Hastivanj: Kashmir

 Yousuf Shah Chak ascended the throne of Kashmir in 1578.
 He also appointed Mohammad Bhat his Grand vizier.
-A life long rival of Mohammad Bhat for the high office of Grand vizier Abdal Bhat in conjuncture with Miran Syed Mubarak Khan started a rebellion in the same year.
-After losing the battle, he resorted to intrigue which eventually led to Yousuf Shah’s dethronement.
+A lifelong rival of Mohammad Bhat for the high office of Grand vizier Abdal Bhat in conjuncture with Miran Syed Mubarak Khan started a rebellion in the same year.
+After losing the battle, he resorted to intrigue which eventually led to Yousuf Shah's dethronement.
 In order to regain his throne Yousuf Shah proceeded to Lahore to seek Mughal aide.
 However, instead of leading a Mughal army into Kashmir he once again fell for the intrigue of Abdal Bhat and abandoned the Mughal army thus invoking the wrath of Mughal emperor Akbar, which culminated in his eventual Imprisonment and annexation of his Sultanate.

 After the abandonment of Mughal army by Yousuf Shah, Mughal emperor resolved to conquer Kashmir.
 In pursuit of this desire, he sent an army under the command of Muhammad Ali Akbarshahi, Shaykh Yaqub Kashmiri and Haider Chak on 20 December 1585.
 This army reached Pakhil and on 14 February 1582, the battle of Pakhil got underway.
 In its aftermath, Yousuf Shah, who had gone with the intention of negotiating with Raja Bhagwant Das, was treacherously imprisoned.